lukemetz/lukemetz.github.io/_posts/2021-2-6-exploring-hyperparameter-meta-loss-landscapes-with-jax.markdown

  return jnp.mean(jnp.asarray(losses))
 ```

-To get a sense of this outer-loss function, we can leverage auto vectorization (vmap) again, and plot the outer-loss as a function of learning rate.
+To get a sense of this outer-loss function, we can leverage auto vectorization (`jax.vmap`) again, and plot the outer-loss as a function of learning rate.
+Here the in\_axes denotes which dimensions to vectorize -- in this case, add a batch dimension to argument zero (learning rate), but don't add any to argument one (momentum).

 ```python
 lrs = jnp.logspace(-3, 2, 5000)